 There is no established market for our common stock.
-The initial public offering price of our common stock has been, and the exercise price of the Representative's Warrants will be, negotiated between us and Benchmark.
+The public offering price of the securities we are offering will be negotiated between us and Benchmark.
 Factors considered in determining the public offering price of the shares include the history and prospects of our company, the stage of development of our business, our business plans for the future and the extent to which they have been implemented, an assessment of our management, general conditions of the securities markets at the time of the offering and such other factors as are deemed relevant.

-Using the above valuation factors and the number of shares of common stock outstanding, our initial public offering price is \$4.00 per share.
+Using the above valuation factors and the number of shares of common stock outstanding, we set our per-common stock price range between \$4.00 and \$6.00.

 An active trading market for our common stock may not develop.
-It is possible that after this offering our common stock will not trade in the public market at or above the initial public offering price.
+It is possible that after this offering our common stock will not trade in the public market at or above the initial offering price.